bsc-s2/lua-sharedtable/README.md

 #   Status

-This library is in alpha phase.
+This library is in development phase.

 It has been used in our object storage service.